Canadian traveller problem: Formal definition

 In other words, we evaluate the policy based on the edges we currently know are in the graph ($E_i$) and the edges we know might be in the graph ($F_i$).
 When we take a step in the graph, the edges incident to our new location become known to us.
 Those edges that are in the graph are added to $E_i$, and regardless of whether the edges are in the graph or not, they are removed from the set of unknown edges, $F_i$.
 If the goal is never reached, we say that we have an infinite cost.
-If the goal is reached, we define the cost of the walk as the sum of the costs of all of the edges traversed, with cardinality.
+If the goal is reached, we define the cost of the walk as the sum of the costs of all of the edges traversed.

 Finally, we define the Canadian traveller problem.